Chinese state-run media is celebrating “the downfall of the United States” following news of the Jan. 6 breach of the U.S. Capitol building.

 The CCP obviously believes that the United States is in a hopeless situation.
 Xinhua's "well deserved!" comment was followed by another commentary that asked in its headline, "Why Is Trump in Another Impeachment Crisis?"

 This article stated that "impeachment is also a manifestation of the intensifying struggle between the parties.
 Democrats want to leave a shameful record for Trump, making it difficult for him to run for office again in four years," and "in the time before the new president takes office, there may be armed protests throughout the United States."

 Xinhua seemed to eagerly look forward to great chaos in the United States.
 On Jan.
 12, it published a third article on its homepage, "U.S. Presidential Inauguration Security Raises Concerns, Washington Enters State of Emergency."

-The unprecedented level of excitement expressed by Chinese state media actually stems from the excitement among the CCP’s top leaders.
+The unprecedented level of excitement expressed by Chinese state media actually stems from the excitement among top CCP leaders.
 These attitudes are equivalent to openly challenging the United States.

 On Jan.
-10, Xinhua ran an article titled, “Ruan Zongze: China and the U.S. Are Now Facing a Window of Opportunity,” that had quite a different tone.
+10, a Xinhua article, titled "Ruan Zongze: China and the U.S. Are Now Facing a Window of Opportunity," had quite a different tone.
 It quoted parts of a Jan.
 8 speech by Ruan Zongze, deputy director of the state-run Xi Jinping Thought on Diplomacy research center.

 In just two days, Chinese senior officials’ attitudes seemed to have changed drastically.
-They put aside the pretentious call for “mutual respect” and openly provoked the United States.
-It seems that the top CCP leaders have returned to the old path of serious misjudgment.
+They put aside the pretentious call for "mutual respect" and openly provoked the United States.
+It seems that the CCP leadership has returned to the old path of serious misjudgment.

-At critical moments in history, everyone has to make a choice.
-From the perspective of the general trends of history, how do people view all the events that are unfolding right now?
+At critical moments in history, everyone must make a choice.
+From the perspective of the general trends of history, how do people view all events that are unfolding?